 What is a good bounce rate?

 The most important thing to be aware of is that you have to set realistic expectations for yourself.
 As every business domain has its own particular benchmarks, so will the bounce rate differ from one industry to another.
-Ultimately, you should be tracking bounce rate against your own historical performance and goals.
+Ultimately, you should be tracking bounce rates against your own historical performance and goals.

 Here are the correspondent benchmark averages for website bounce rates: